Venom (Eminem song)

-"Venom (Music from the Motion Picture)", more commonly known as simply "Venom", is a song by American rapper Eminem, written for the soundtrack of the 2018 film of the same name and featured in his album Kamikaze.
-It was released as a digital single on September 21, 2018.
-Following the album's release, the track entered the charts in several countries, hitting the top 50 in the United States, Canada and Australia.
+"Venom (Music from the Motion Picture)", more commonly known as simply "Venom", is a song by American rapper Eminem, written for the soundtrack of the 2018 film of the same name and is featured in his album Kamikaze as a second digital single released on September 21, 2018.
+Following the album's release, the track entered the charts in several countries, hitting the top 50 in the United States, Canada, and Australia.
 A remix to the song was released on October 5, 2021, two days after the release of Venom: Let There Be Carnage, the film's sequel.
-Eminem was also featured in a song by Skylar Grey on that film's soundtrack as well.
+The remix was featured on a two-track version of Skylar Grey's "Last One Standing", a song that Eminem was also featured in for the sequel's soundtrack.